nennigb/amc2moodle/amc2moodle/amc2moodle/README.md

 ### Feedback
 Feedback are present, in a certain way, in `automuliplechoice` with the `\explain` command.
 This part is not yet implemented here.
 However it could be easy to add it at the response or question level as other fields and bypass them for real `automuliplechoice` test.

+### Numerical questions
+These questions defined in AMC with `\AMCNumericChoices` are converted into `numerical` question in moodle.
+The target value and its tolerance are preserved.
+However, exponential notation, bases are not yet supported.
+For question with floating point operations, **you need to comment `\usepackage{fp}` during the conversion** (required internally by AMC).
+If you need to realise computation in the question, prefer `\pgfmathparse` that is handled by LaTeXML.